How to choose your bathrooms extractor fans: A buyer's guide

 To maximise the extraction in a room of this size, you would be looking at fan with a recommended airflow of 72m3/hr.

-The Pure and Wave ventilation fans have a maximum airflow of 90m3/hr so would be the best match for medium bathrooms.
+All of our range is fitting for medium size bathrooms.
+We recommend the Pure and Wave ventilation fans have a maximum airflow of 90m3/hr so would be the best match for medium bathrooms.

 Large bathrooms